enforcer20/MiniProject3/README.md

 ## Mini Project 3: Web Application by Karan Walanj (enforcer20)

-In part 2 branch, we created app endpoints by designing 5 blogposts endpoints.
+In part 2 branch, we created app endpoints by designing 5 blogpost endpoints.

 To get to the Heroku deployment, please click here: https://blog-api-tutorial-karanw.herokuapp.com/